MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-F-Security/part-161-Identification-ID-Cards-Members-Uniformed-Services-Their-Dependents-Other-Eligible-Individuals/subpart-B-DoD-Identification-ID-Cards-ID-Card-LifeCycle/section-161.7.md

 (3) Upon loss, destruction, or revocation of the CAC, the certificates thereon are revoked and placed on the certificate revocation list in accordance with Assistant Secretary of Defense for Networks and Information Integration Certificate Policy, “X.509 Certificate Policy for the United States Department of Defense” (available at *http://jitc.fhu.disa.mil/pki/documents/dod\_x509\_certificate\_policy\_v9\_0\_9\_february\_2005.pdf*).
 All other situations that pertain to the disposition of the certificates are handled in accordance with Assistant Secretary of Defense for Networks and Information Integration Certificate Policy, “X.509 Certificate Policy for the United States Department of Defense” as implemented.

-Appendix 1 to § 161.7 - ID Card Descriptions and Population Eligibility Categories
+Appendix 1 to § 161.7—ID Card Descriptions and Population Eligibility Categories

 (a) *Overview.* Paragraphs (b) through (e) of this appendix contain information on the CAC type of ID card.
 The remaining paragraphs in the appendix contain information on all other versions of DoD enterprise-wide ID cards.
 This appendix describes these cards and lists some of the categories of populations that are eligible to be sponsored for the cards under the guidelines described in paragraph (a) of § 161.7; additional ID-card eligible categories are codified in subpart C of this part.
 RAPIDS accesses DEERS information collected by the DD Form 1172-2 to generate all of the ID Cards identified in this appendix.
 The benefits and entitlements that support ID card eligibility for populations in this appendix are described in subpart C of this part.
 Guidelines and restrictions that pertain to all forms of DoD ID cards are included in this part.

-(b) *Armed Forces of the United States Geneva Conventions ID Card* - (1) *Description.* This CAC is the primary ID card for uniformed services members and shall be used to identify the member's eligibility for benefits and privileges administered by the uniformed services as described in subpart C of this part.
+(b) *Armed Forces of the United States Geneva Conventions ID Card*—(1) *Description.* This CAC is the primary ID card for uniformed services members and shall be used to identify the member's eligibility for benefits and privileges administered by the uniformed services as described in subpart C of this part.
 The CAC shall also be used to facilitate standardized, uniform access to DoD facilities, and installations in accordance with Directive Type Memorandum 09-012, “Interim Policy Guidance for DoD Physical Access Control” (available at: *http://www.dtic.mil/whs/directives/corres/pdf/DTM-09-012.pdf*) and DoD 5200.08-R, “Physical Security Program,” and to computer systems in accordance with DoD Instruction 8520.02, “Public Key Infrastructure (PKI) and Public Key (PK) Enabling,” (available at: *http://www.dtic.mil/whs/directives/corres/pdf/852002p.pdf*).

 (i) The card shall also serve as ID for purposes of Geneva Convention requirements in accordance with DoD Instruction 1000.01.